 Any time you experiment with a different flour in gluten free baking, it may require a little tweaking.
 If your muffins seem a little dry, use more banana, a little oil, or liquid sweetener.
 A bit too moist?
 Increase the flour, etc.

 You can’t use regular flour though.
 Muffins will not turn out with any wheat flour because it has gluten in it.
-Check out my whole wheat banana muffins, if you would like to use traditional flour.
+Check out my healthy banana muffin recipe, if you would like to use traditional flour.

 Tips for Best Results